joe74/whitepage/README.markdown

 SOURCE:
 http://github.com/joe74/whitepage

-* To set it up in your tumblr.com account, you'll have to do it via 'Customization' in your admin interface at tumblr.com
+* To set it up in your tumblr.com account, you'll have to do it via 'Customization' in your admin interface at tumblr.
+There you have to change it to _custom HTML_ and paste the code inside the `.html` file you got from here, save and _voila_.

 * To set up comments with Disqus, you'll have to follow instructions in 'Install' at your Disqus account.
 The html code has already a commentary where disqus code should go.
 The same for Google Analytics and such.